-We found evidence of excellent management and leadership at the practice.
+We found evidence of good management and leadership in the practice.

-The practice had a comprehensive range of relevant policies and procedures in place that were reviewed annually, and we saw evidence that they had been read by all staff.
+The practice had a comprehensive range of relevant policies and procedures in place that were reviewed annually.

 There were robust management procedures in place for the benefit of staff, including annual staff appraisals and regular staff meetings.